yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/go/ysql-gorm.md

 ---
-title: Use Go to build a YugabyteDB application
+title: Build a Go application that uses GORM
 headerTitle: Build a Go application
 linkTitle: Build a Go application
 description: Follow this tutorial to build an e-commerce YugabyteDB application that uses Go and GORM.